siaflab/haskap-jam-pack/README.md

 * Robot Voice
 * Log forwarding

-This project is originally started by @keikomachiya as a stand alone application named "Hascap Jam Pi" in 2015 and re-wrote as an extension package by @kn1kn1.
+This project is originally started by @keikomachiya as a stand alone application named "Hascap Jam Pi" in 2015 and re-written as an extension package by @kn1kn1.

 ## Requirements
 Sonic Pi v2.9